 Unitronics GMBH was established by the Company in 2020 and began operations in October 2020.
-Unitronics GMBH is mainly engaged in the marketing and distribution activities of the products of the Company in Europe.
+Unitronics GMBH is mainly engaged in the marketing and distribution activities of the Company in Europe.

 1.20.3.2 Registered and issued capital, the Company's share